Carglglz/upydev/docs/source/gettingstarted.rst

 Use ``make_group`` or ``mkg`` as ``$ upydev mkg -g -f UPY_G -devs [NAME] [ADDRESS] [PASSWORD/BAUDRATE/DUMMY] [NAME2]...`` [#]_

-e.g.
+to create and add more than one device at once. e.g.

   .. code-block:: console